-Here's my guide to the Piero della Francesca Trail in Italy.
-This guide takes you to all the places to see the magnificent work of Italian artist Piero della Francesa.
+If you’re an art lover, you don’t want to miss the Piero della Francesca Trail in central Italy.
+This guide will take you to all the best places to see the magnificent artwork of this legendary Italian Renaissance artist.

 Rather, Piero’s works are found exactly where they were painted.
 If you want to see them, you’ve got to get off the beaten path and head to some tiny towns in southern Tuscany and Le Marche.
 The locals have actually created and advertise a Piero della Francesca Trail, which we’ll follow.